skills/release-based-workflow/README.md

 Submit a hotfix by approving and merging the pull request.

 ### :keyboard: Activity: Merge the hotfix
-1. In a separate tab, go to the **Pull requests** page and view the open pull request.
+1. In a separate tab, go to the **Pull requests** page and view the open pull request
-1. Review the changes and approve the pull request.
+1. Review the changes and approve the pull request
-1. Click **Merge pull request**.
+1. Click **Merge pull request**
-1. Wait about 20 seconds then refresh this page for the next step.
+1. Wait about 20 seconds then refresh this page for the next step

 </details>